dartmouth-cs52-16x/16X-git-map/README.md

 git push origin feature
 ```

+##### 5. Create Pull Request

-Then go to Github and submit a pull request (choosing whatever branch you just pushed), add a quick description.
+Then go to Github and submit a pull request (choosing whatever branch you just
+  pushed), add a quick description.
 Possibly do code review.
 Close the request.

 To do a code review, @mention a peer in the pull request.
-Once approved, your code changes will be merged.
+Once approved, your
+code changes will be merged.

 **You should also delete the branch in Github.**

-##6) Additional Git Things
+## Additional Git Things

-### Useful Commands
+#### Useful Commands

 ##### Push local branch to your remote repo

 ```
 git push -u origin newfeature
 ```
--u is short for --set-upstream, which will set up your local branch to pull automatically from this newly pushed branch.
+-u is short for --set-upstream, which will set up your local branch to pull
+automatically from this newly pushed branch.
 However it's optional.

 ##### Delete remote branch
 ```